 MSc Reproductive and Developmental Medicine

-Department of Human Metabolism, Faculty of Medicine, Dentistry and Health
+Department of Oncology and Metabolism, Faculty of Medicine, Dentistry and Health

 Enhance your career with a masters in a specialist field.
 Our courses are backed by world-class interdisciplinary research.

 Lead academic 2016: Dr Mark Fenwick

 The course provides training in reproductive and developmental medicine for scientists, clinicians and others, for instance ethical advisers or lawyers looking to specialise.

 It’s a good platform for a research career or a career in clinical laboratory training for IVF or embryology.